Johannes Clauberg

-Johannes Clauberg (24 February 1622 – 31 January 1665) was a German theologian and philosopher.
+Johannes Clauberg (24 February 1622 – 31 January 1665) was a German philosopher and theologian.
 Clauberg was the founding Rector of the first University of Duisburg, where he taught from 1655 to 1665.
 He is known as a "scholastic cartesian".

 Biography

 He was born in Solingen, and educated in the Aristotelian tradition in Köln, Moers and Bremen, then in Groningen, where he discovered what came to be called the reformed variation of Aristotelianism.
 He gave his first disputations in Groningen under the supervision of Tobias Andreae.
 His first treatise in metaphysics was written in those student years: Elementa philosophiae sive Ontosophia (1647).
 Travelling in France and England, he came to study the Cartesian philosophy under Johannes de Raey at Leiden.
 In 1649, he became professor of philosophy and theology at Herborn, but subsequently (1651), in consequence of the jealousy of his colleagues, accepted an invitation to a similar post at Duisburg.

 Clauberg was one of the earliest teachers of the new doctrines in Germany and an exact and methodical commentator on his masters writings.
 His theory of the connection between the soul and the body is in some respects analogous to that of Malebranche; but he is not therefore to be regarded as a true forerunner of Occasionalism, as he uses Occasion for the stimulus which directly produces a mental phenomenon, without postulating the intervention of God.
 His view of the relation of God to his creatures is held to foreshadow the pantheism of Spinoza.
 All creatures exist only through the continuous creative energy of the Divine Being, and are no more independent of his will than are our thoughts independent of us, or rather less, for there are thoughts which force themselves upon us whether we will or not.

 Metaphysics, in Clauberg's conception, studies not the being (ens), but the intelligible, as in the most general object of the intellect (ens cogitabile).
 The most high concept is not being, but the object in general as known to the intellect.
 For metaphysics Clauberg suggested the names ontosophy or ontology, the latter being afterwards adopted by Wolff.
 In the prolegomena to his Elementa philosophiae sive Ontosophiae (1647), Clauberg says: